qgis/QGIS-Documentation/source/docs/training_manual/introduction/overview.rst

 |basic| Toolbars
 ...............................................................................

-Your most oft-used sets of tools can be turned into toolbars for basic access.
+Your most often used sets of tools can be turned into toolbars for basic access.
 For example, the File toolbar allows you to save, load, print, and start a new project.
 You can easily customize the interface to see only the tools you use most often, adding or removing toolbars as necessary via the